flatironinstitute/CaImAn-MATLAB/README.md

 Usage and Documentation
 =======
-Check the demo scripts and documentation.pdf to get started.
+Check the demo scripts and the [wiki](https://github.com/epnev/ca_source_extraction/wiki) to get started.

 Dependencies
 ========